climbcat/nodespeak/README.md

 #### NOTE

-But what the h*** is a datagraph?
+But what in the world is a datagraph?
 The datagraph corresponds to function calls and return values, while the flowchart corresponds to control flow.
 It also bears mentioning that the flowchart-AST is generally a graph just like the flowchart itself, and not strictly a tree.

 ## Setup